plutomi/plutomi/README.md

 The website (at the moment) runs on AWS Fargate.
 That means frontend and API, all in one big monolith.
 TIL: Managed NAT Gateways = $$$

 We started with the [Serverless-Nextjs](https://github.com/serverless-nextjs/serverless-next.js) component which uses Lambda@Edge for API routes.
 There are many downsides to Edge functions, some are listed [here](https://github.com/plutomi/plutomi/issues/172).

-We're currently migrating everything to run on your typical S3 + Cloudfront & APIGW / Lambda backend.
+We're currently migrating everything to run on the [Serverless-Nextjs CDK Construct](https://serverless-nextjs.com/docs/cdkconstruct/) with an API Gateway + Lambda backend.

+We are using cookies for auth.
+TIL: APIGW does not support cookies for custom authorizers!!! ([2016](https://forums.aws.amazon.com/thread.jspa?threadID=229154) & [2020](https://forums.aws.amazon.com/thread.jspa?threadID=321664) feature requests).
+So we are just wrapping a `withSession` middleware to our routes that require it.
+Such is life.

 Some other useful repos: